 Born and raised in New York City, Jean Burch graduated from Manhattan’s Brearley School in 1942 after attending boarding schools in Virginia and Lausanne, Switzerland.
 Despite her family’s objections, she studied drama in college, first at Bryn Mawr and then at Neighborhood Playhouse in New York.
 In 1943, she started to fly planes, hoping to join the WASPs – Women’s Auxiliary Service Patrol.
 However, the war in Europe ended before she reached the age when she could serve.
 After a first marriage and the birth of two sons, she began pre-med studies at the University of Vermont — while also directing and acting in community theatre.
 There she met and married Greg Falls, Director of the University of Vermont Drama Department, and her dramatic activities intensified.

-Jean’s civic roles have included activism in the late-1960s fight to save the Pike Place Market, culminating in her service on the first Pike Place Market Preservation and Development Authority/PDA.
+A co-founder of Seattle’s Empty Space Theater, Jean sat on the boards of Allied Arts of Seattle and Town Hall.
+Her civic roles included activism in the late-1960s fight to save the Pike Place Market, culminating in her service on the first Pike Place Market Preservation and Development Authority/PDA.
 There she played an instrumental role in establishing the Pike Place Market Foundation, originated in 1981-82.
 In 1975-81, she served on the Seattle Center Advisory Commission.

-Jean has resided on Queen Anne since 2007.
+Jean Falls resided on Queen Anne beginning in 2007.